nuomizai/nuomizai.github.io/_pages/about.md

   - /about.html
 ---

-I'm Yinuo Zhao, an AI researcher specializing in reinforcement learning, embodied planning, and control.
-I'm currently a fifth-year PhD candidate at Beijing Institute of Technology, supervised by [Prof. Chi Harold Liu](https://cs.bit.edu.cn/szdw/jsml/gjjgccrc/lc_1065cf35e06845a7a667945726df0886/index.htm).
-My research focuses on developing self-improvement policies and recovery strategies for robotic manipulation using large-scale real-world data.
-My ultimate goal is to create robots that can handle daily tasks and reduce the need for human labor.
+I have focused on the study of reinforcement learning (RL) since obtaining my bachelor’s degree at the Beijing Institute of Technology.
+My research is driven by the observation that traditional RL algorithms often struggle with real-world challenges, particularly when faced with sparse feedback and complex action distributions.
+During my doctoral research, I addressed these challenges by developing novel algorithms aimed at improving both the learning efficiency and stability in environments with limited feedback.
+My work focuses on refining exploration strategies and utilizing auxiliary tasks to mitigate the negative effects of sparse rewards.
+Additionally, I am exploring solutions to complex multi-task manipulation problems by leveraging large-scale offline demonstrations.
+Ultimately, my goal is to develop general manipulation policies that can autonomously recover and improve themselves in dynamic and unpredictable environments.

-Previously, I spent two years at Midea Group researching end-to-end robot manipulation policies using reinforcement learning for service robots.
-Before that, I interned at DiDi AI Lab, working on autonomous driving policies with visual reinforcement learning.
+Previously, I spent two years at Midea Group researching end-to-end robot manipulation policies for service robots using reinforcement learning.
+Prior to that, I interned at DiDi AI Lab, developing autonomous driving policies with visual reinforcement learning.

 <!-- A data-driven personal website